rafnunser/seqtrimbb/README.md

 == DESCRIPTION:

-SeqtrimBB is a customizable and distributed pre-processing software for NGS (Next Generation Sequencing) biological data.
-It makes use BBtools, a versatile software suite.
+SeqtrimBB is a customizable pre-processing software for NGS (Next Generation Sequencing) biological data.
+It  uses BBtools, a versatile software suite.
 It is specially suited for Ilumina datasets, although it could be easyly adapted to any other situation.

 == FEATURES:

 * SeqtrimBB is very flexible since it's architecture is based on plugins.
+* SeqtrimBB includes preset pre-processing workflows in form of templates.
 * You can add new plugins if needed.
+* You cand add new templates for specific experimental designs or samples.
+* You can pipe clean reads directly to an external tool.
+Specially suited to map or assemble reads.

 == Default templates for genomics & transcriptomics are provided

 <b>genomics.txt</b>:: cleans general genomics data from Illumina's sequencers.
+<b>genomics_user.txt</b>:: cleans generals genomics data from Illumina's sequencers, also allows to filter out reads matching any entry in the user contaminant database.
-<b>transcriptomics.txt</b>:: cleans transcriptomics data from Illumina's sequencer.
+<b>transcriptomics.txt</b>:: cleans transcriptomics data from Illumina's sequencers.
+<b>transcritomics_user.txt</b>:: cleans generals transcriptomics data from Illumina's sequencers, also allows to filter out reads matching any entry in the user contaminant database.
+<b>genomics_mate_pairs.txt</b>:: First search and filter true mate pair reads, then proceeds to a generic cleaning workflow.

 == You can define your own templates using a combination of available plugins: